-AP Physics 1 and 2 (AP Physics B)
+AP Physics 1 and 2 (formerly AP Physics B)

-Beginning in fall 2014, AP Physics B will be replaced by two new courses—Physics 1: Algebra-Based, and Physics 2: Algebra-Based.
+Beginning in fall 2014, AP Physics B was replaced by two new courses—AP Physics 1 and AP Physics 2.
 The new courses are each equivalent to a one-semester introductory algebra-based college physics course.
 This redesign of Physics B is a reflection of our commitment to continually enhance AP’s alignment with current best practices in college-level learning.
 Learn more about the AP course and exam redesign.

-For information about the current Physics B course and exam, which will be discontinued following the 2013–14 academic year, download the course description.
+For information about the Physics B course and exam, which was discontinued following the 2013–14 academic year, download the AP Physics B course description.

 Foundations of the Redesign